vineetjc/jekyll-now/about.md

 I am very bad at giving a quick introduction.
 I don't give an automated response of the form "(insert name), (insert place)" when asked for an introduction.
 I don't know if I associate myself with any place at all, or if I do with every place I was at.

 I was born in Ranni, Kerala, on November 19, 1998.
 Soon enough, I moved to Haldia, West Bengal.
 In a couple of years, I moved to Panipat, Haryana.
 I spent 5 years there, and within that much time, I mastered Hindi and lost most of my fluency in Malayalam.
 Somewhere in the middle of 2007, I moved to Qatar, and my parents, my younger sister and I reside there ever since.
-Currently, I am a B.Tech third-year student studying Computer Science at National Institute of Technology, Calicut, India.
+Currently, I am a B.Tech final-year student studying Computer Science at National Institute of Technology, Calicut, India.

 There, I don't have to repeat it anymore.
 Just read this whenever you want :p